Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Evaluation on Synthetic Data

+Figure~\ref{gw_fused_comparison} highlights that in this setting, srFGW (in light colors) achieves performance comparable to srGW in the fully connected case, but is strongly degraded for other graph topologies.
+As attribute perturbations increase, this observation becomes even more pronounced, whereas srGW methods appear to be robust to attribute noise.
+This raises the question of the choice of $\alpha$, the weighting parameter between structural and attribute information, which is fixed to $0.5$ in this study but could benefit from being adapted.

-However, this simulation framework was primarily designed to mimic traffic data (similar to our real-world application), and the tested settings do not cover every possible scenario.
-In particular, structural and attribute information may be redundant in the simplest cases, making it difficult to distinguish between srGW and srFGW.
-Figure~\ref{fused_performance}, by contrast, illustrates an example that is not captured by our simulation framework: there is no structural information at all (completely noisy structural distance matrix), but some attribute information is present.
-Using this combined distance matrix ($\alpha = 0.5$) in this experimental setting (100 repetitions), srFGW performs substantially better than srGW, which could be attributed to srFGW optimization strategy, optimizing attributes and structure separately.
+Figure~\ref{fused_performance} illustrates an example that is not captured by our simulation framework: there is no structural information at all (completely noisy structural distance matrix), but some attribute information is present.
+Using this combined distance matrix in this experimental setting, srFGW performs substantially better than srGW, which could be attributed to srFGW optimization strategy, optimizing attributes and structure separately.